mbtadesse18/BeReal-Clone/README.md

 Submitted by: **Mariamawit Tadesse**

-**Name of your app** is an app that allows users post a photo of what they’re currently doing upon receiving a random notification during the day
+**BeReal** is an app that allows users post a photo of what they’re currently doing upon receiving a random notification during the day

 Time spent: **10** hours spent in total